Do smart locks need power?

 Usually, smart door locks are powered by batteries.
 The intelligent door lock battery is divided into dry and lithium batteries.

-The dry battery for the smart lock is divided into:
+The dry battery for the smart lock is divided into the following parts:

 - A single group of 4 AA batteries for the power supply